 CoCs protect the privacy of research participants by prohibiting the research team from disclosing identifiable, sensitive research information to individuals or entities not connected to the research.
-CoCs are to be issued for any biomedical, behavioral, clinical, or other research, in which identifiable, sensitive information is collected where the research is funded wholly or in part by the Federal Government, or as required.
+CoCs are to be issued for any biomedical, behavioral, clinical, or other research, in which identifiable, sensitive information is collected where the research is Funded wholly or in part by the Public Health Services Agencies (PHS), or as required.

 The recipient of a CoC shall: